-- To provide holders of Class A shares with regular monthly cash distributions in an amount to be determined by the Board of Directors.
-The current policy is to pay holders of Class A shares monthly non-cumulative dividends of \$0.11335.
+- 1. To provide holders of Class A shares with regular monthly cash distributions in an amount to be determined by the Board of Directors.
+The current policy is to pay holders of Class A shares monthly non-cumulative dividends of \$0.1257 per share.
 The net asset value per unit must remain above the required \$15 per unit threshold for monthly distributions to be declared; and - 2.
-To permit such holders to participate in all growth in the net asset value of the Company above \$10 per unit, by paying such holders, on or about the termination date of December 1, 2024 (subject to further 5 year extensions thereafter), such amounts as remain in the Company after paying \$10 per Preferred share.
+To permit holders to participate in all growth in the net asset value of the Company above \$10 per unit, by paying holders on or about the termination date of December 1, 2025 (subject to further 5 year extensions thereafter) such amounts as remain in the Company after paying \$10 per Preferred share.